fernando-mc/fernandomc.com/content/posts/using-requests-to-get-and-post.md

 1. We import the requests library
 2. We set a variable called `url` equal to the API endpoint we need to make a request to
 3. We set a variable called `json_data` equal to a Python dictionary (technically this isn't JSON, but requests will handle it for us)
-4. We set a variable `r` equal to the result of a HTTP POST request made using the requests library's `.post()` method.
+4. We set a variable `r` equal to the result of a HTTP POST request made using requests' `.post()` method.
 And in the same line, we make sure to specify the `url` we set earlier as the URL we want the request to go to.
-We also use one of the `.post()` method's keyword arguments, `json` to pass in a Python dictionary that it will transform into JSON when making the POST request.
+We also use the `json` keyword argument inside the `.post()` method.
+This argument passes in a Python dictionary to requests that will be transformed into JSON when making the POST request.
 5. We return `r` (the result of the POST request) and it looks like it's ok!
 6. Finally, we take a look at the text of the request with `r.text` and it contains a Python string (which happens to be JSON-formatted).